Black Lantern Corps: The Book of the Black

 Hidden within the vaults of Oa is a massive black tome known as The Ultimate Facilitator of the Blackest Night.
 Written in corrupted blood by the traitorous Guardian of the Universe, Scar, the book contains prophecies.
 The prophecies indicate which Earth heroes have the abilities to weather the Blackest Night and ensure the survival or destruction of the universe.
+Also within its pages is all the forbidden history of the Guardians of the Universe.